Limerick Greyhound Stadium

-Limerick Greyhound Stadium is a greyhound racing track located in south-west Limerick in Ireland.
+Limerick Greyhound Stadium is a greyhound racing track located in the Dock Road (south-west) area of Limerick, Ireland.

 The stadium has a grandstand restaurant, hospitality suites, fast food facilities and a number of bars.
 Racing takes place on a Thursday (6:30pm) and Saturday (7.30pm).

 History

 In 2009 the old Markets Field Greyhound Stadium just off the Garryowen Road was closed to enable a new greyhound track to replace it.
 The new site chosen was the former horse racing course at Greenpark and in 2008 the area underwent significant change.

 When the stadium was completed to the tune of €18 million at Greenpark, Dock Road it impressed all within the industry.
 The official opening night was on 22 October 2010 and the stadium has a capacity attendance of 2,900 including a 190-seat grandstand restaurant called the Leger Restaurant after a major event held at the track.
 Private hospitality suites and gallery bars were also constructed one of which is named after Markets Field Stadium.